 Safety reasons to avoid driving after tummy tuck surgery

 Some patients are anxious to get back to driving as soon as possible, but you should not rush into it.
 Your health and safety are of utmost importance.

 The first day of surgery, you will not be able to drive due to anesthesia.
 That goes for patients who get general anesthesia for any type of surgical procedure, whether it is cosmetic or not.
 Anesthesia can cause tiredness and confusion.
 You will not be able to operate a car or other machinery after waking from anesthesia.
 Plus, surgery can be exhausting.
 It is a major event that can take a toll on the body.
-You do not want to drive when you are sleepy or not feeling your best.
+You do not want to drive when you are sleepy or not feeling well.
 It usually takes 18-24 hours for anesthetic to leave your system.

 Once the anesthesia has left your system, your body still needs time to heal before it is safe to drive.
 This can range between one to several weeks post op, depending on the procedure.
 You will be tender and sore after surgery.
 The more invasive the surgery, the more intense those sensations may be.

 As much as you may want to drive, you will find that you have some restricted movement after surgery.
 Simple things like turning your body to view your blindspot, sitting down in the driver’s seat, and even opening the car door can be harder than normal.
 Turning the wheel is the hardest thing since it requires more complex movement and core strength.
 It is not safe to drive until you truly feel ready.
 Your reaction time and limited mobility after a tummy tuck make driving early in recovery unsafe.